-This year Engineers Without Borders UK turned 15 years old.
-Over those 15 years we have evolved a great deal embedding positive habits in our day to day practice, but there are still areas to develop.
+Since becoming a registered company and charity in 2004, we have evolved a great deal to embed positive habits in our day to day practice, but there are still areas to develop.
 We have some great aims for the future or our organisation, whilst always keeping global responsibility at the heart of our practice.
 Below are some longer-term targets for us to aim for to improve our global responsibility policy further:

 - Change all catering suppliers to non-plastic.